MehediXT/ecommerce/README.md

-# Ecommerce Store
+# E-commerce Store

-A Django-based ecommerce storefront for browsing products by category and price.
-The project includes a product catalog, product categories, product images, product variants, authentication, and a responsive home page.
+A Django storefront for browsing a product catalog, filtering products, managing an authenticated shopping cart, and starting a Stripe-hosted checkout session.

-## Current features
+## Features

-- Product categories and products managed through Django admin
-- Product images and product variants
+- Product categories, products, images, and stock-aware variants
-- Responsive product listing at `/`
-- Product search by name, description, or category
+- Search by product name, description, or category
-- Category filtering
-- Minimum and maximum price filtering
+- Category, minimum-price, and maximum-price filters
-- Product detail pages with variant selection
+- Product detail pages with available variant selection
+- User registration, login, logout, and profile pages
-- Authenticated shopping cart with add and remove actions
+- Authenticated carts with add and remove actions
-- Stripe hosted Checkout using each product's stored Stripe Price ID
+- Stripe Checkout sessions using each product's stored Stripe Price ID
-- Login, registration, profile, and logout flows
+- Django admin management for catalog, customer, and cart data
-- Sample catalog seeding with 8 categories and 96 products
+- `seed_products` command for an eight-category sample catalog with 96 products

+## Project status

+Stripe Checkout is connected, but the application does not yet persist orders, decrement inventory after payment, or process Stripe webhook events.
+The webhook endpoint currently acknowledges POST requests only.
+Wishlist and review functionality has not been implemented.

+## Tech stack

+- Python 3.14
+- Django 6.1
+- PostgreSQL
+- Pillow for image uploads
+- Stripe Python SDK

+## Prerequisites

+- Python 3.14 or another Python version supported by the pinned dependencies
+- PostgreSQL running locally or on an accessible server
+- Stripe test-mode API keys if checkout is required
-- Seeded placeholder images downloaded from the internet
+- Internet access when running the sample-data seeder, because it downloads placeholder images from Picsum

-## Still in progress

-- Orders and payment processing
-- Customer wishlist and reviews

 ## Setup

-Create and activate a virtual environment, then install the dependencies:
+Create and activate a virtual environment, then install the pinned dependencies:

 ```bash
 python -m venv venv